luthfisauqi17/Flate/README.md

 9. Visual Studio Code -> https://code.visualstudio.com/

 ### How to use Flate:
-1. Make sure that you have all the requirements
-2. Clone or download the project from the github.
+1. Clone or download the project from the github.
 Open the terminal and type `git clone https://github.com/luthfisauqi17/Flate.git`
-3. Go project directory by typing `cd Flate`
+2. Go project directory by typing `cd Flate`
-4. Activate the virtualenv by typing `. venv/bin/activate`
+3. Activate the virtualenv by typing `. venv/bin/activate`
-5. Go to app folder by typing `cd app`
+4. Go to app folder by typing `cd app`
-6. Run the application by typing `python3 app.py`
+5. Run the application by typing `python3 app.py`
-7. Open web browser and type `http://127.0.0.1:5000/` or `http://localhost:5000/`
+6. Open web browser and type `http://127.0.0.1:5000/` or `http://localhost:5000/`
+7. To exit the application, press `CTRL + c` on the terminal.